Please join us for Newton Open Studios!

 Custom orders are always welcomed.

 Every fabric tells a story.
-Whether it’s the story of a personal journey, shared family stories, or stories of our larger community, these stories bind us together and are the thread of Emily’s work.
-This year her stories focus on the kitchen; from images of ingredients to tableware for serving.
+Whether it is the story of a personal journey, shared family story, or one that ties us to the larger community, our stories bind us together.
+And stories are the thread of Emily’s work.

 Newton Open Studios